 - A real adventure travel holiday at final resting place of Noah`s Ark

-This walking holiday trekking to the summit of Mount Ararat in Turkey is a true adventure travel experience.
-Close to Turkey's border with Armenia and unclimbed until the early 19th Century, Mount Ararat (5165m/16940ft) is the final resting place of Noah's Ark - according to the Old Testament.
+This walking and climbing holiday, trekking to the summit of Mount Ararat in Turkey, is a true adventure travel experience.
+Close to Turkey's border with Armenia and unclimbed until the early 19th Century, Mount Ararat (5165m) is the final resting place of Noah's Ark - according to the Old Testament.
 Whatever its place in history, this extinct volcano provides an unusual and quite challenging walking and mountaineering objective.
 After a day spent exploring the minarets and markets of Istanbul, we fly east to the bustling frontier town of Dogubeyazit.
 From here, it is a short approach to Mount Ararat, which we climb over a period of 5 days.
 Making a pre-dawn start from our high camp, we will be trekking across the easy-angled snow slopes leading to the summit of Mount Ararat.
-Only recently accessible, KE trekking groups have visited Mount Ararat in each of the last 6 years and made ascents of what is surely one of the world's most enigmatic peaks.
-A short but extremely rewarding walking adventure holiday trekking in a very different corner of the world.
+Since the mountain was made accessible to foreign climbers, KE groups have climbed Mount Ararat in each of the last 11 years and made ascents of what is surely one of the world's most enigmatic peaks.
+This is a short but extremely rewarding walking adventure holiday, trekking in a very different corner of the world.